Manchester Pride: History

-Since 2003 the gay village becomes an enclosed event space across the Manchester Pride weekend and patrons are asked to purchase a pledge-band to access some programmed events and selected Village venues.
+Since 2003 the gay village has been an enclosed event space across the Manchester Pride weekend, and a pledge-band is needed to access some programmed events and selected Village venues.
 The funds raised from the sale of pledge-bands helps Manchester Pride achieve its charitable objectives which includes celebrating LGBTQ+ life while providing a platform and employment for local LGBTQ+ people.

 In 2003, Manchester hosted 'EuroPride'.
-The ten-day event consisted of sports, music, dance and other cultural activities which culminated in the August bank holiday termed as 'The Big Weekend'.
+The ten-day event consisted of sports, music, dance and other cultural activities which culminated in the August bank holiday event termed as 'The Big Weekend'.
 Later, Manchester Pride continued to organise 'The Big Weekend' and became a registered charity outfit in 2007 (charity number 1117848).
 Manchester Pride organises an annual program for all members of the LGBTQ+ community.

 In 2013 the charity had loss of more than £16,000 and in 2014 Manchester Pride invited people from the LGBTQ+ community to help shape the way the organisation is run. by 2016 the event raised £149,000 for the Manchester Pride Fund, with The Big Weekend drawing over 170,000 visitors.
-The parade can be watched by any spectator as it travels from Deansgate.
 In 2017 the event raised £161,000 for LGBTQ+ charities in Greater Manchester.
 The parade had over 4,000 participants and nearly 150 entries and attracted tens of thousands of spectators to the city centre.
 Manchester is the first such parade to include the police, the army and the NHS among its floats.
 In 2019, it was estimated that 170,000 visitors would attend during the weekend.

 2019 saw elements of the Manchester Pride four-day August bank holiday festival take place away from the Village when the music stage is moved to the site of the former Manchester Mayfield railway station.
 'The Big Weekend' has been replaced by a ticketed event for 2019, with an entry fee of £71.